Flash back to 5 years ago, I was working in Silicon Valley, lounging in business class...

 I wasn't always a 'career expert'.
 Oh no, no, no......

-Upon graduating from college, I was entered into an elite master's degree program in Paris.
+Upon graduating from college, I was accepted into an elite master's degree program in France.

 I thought I had it made.
 My future was secure.